 Pneumatic retinopexy

-A gas bubble is injected into the vitreous cavity and the patient is positioned so the bubble floats up against the tear, temporarily sealing it.
+A gas bubble is injected into the vitreous cavity (described on the vitreous basics page) and the patient is positioned so the bubble floats up against the tear, temporarily sealing it.
 Laser or cryotherapy is then applied to create a permanent seal.
 The gas bubble absorbs over days to weeks.
 Only suitable for certain tear locations and configurations.
 Usually performed under local anaesthetic in the clinic or minor surgery setting.

 Vitrectomy